Florida State University Athletics

 Pass Game Coordinator/Wide Receivers Coach

-Miami native and veteran coach Tim Harris Jr., was named Florida State’s pass game coordinator and wide receivers coach on December 12, 2024.
+Miami native and veteran coach Tim Harris Jr., is in his second season coaching Florida State's wide receivers and first as co-offensive coordinator in 2026.

 In 2024, Harris coordinated the nation’s No. 7 rushing offense and No. 16 total offense as the Knights averaged 248.1 yards per game on the ground, the highest average in the Big 12, and 447.8 yards of total offense per game.
 In addition to leading the Big 12 in rushing, UCF also ranked in the top five of the conference in total offense, first downs gained and passing yards per completion.